jxxcarlson/elm-stat/README.md

     : { headers : List String, records : List (List String) }
 ```

-With the csv data in hand, we convert it to a list of points:
+With the csv data in hand, we convert it to a list of points.
+In the
+case at hand, we extract columns 0 and 1.
+The `getPointList` function
+allows one to work with multi-column data.

 ```
 > data  = CsvData.getPointList 0 1 csv